We have enjoyed notable success for our pupils on the Westholme stage.

 Jade Jones (2013)

-Jade is currently studying Drama and English Literature at Manchester University.
+Jade studied Drama and English Literature at Manchester University.
 In March 2015, she wrote and directed the successful play, Magnolias in Manhattan which ran for three nights in the Manchester Student Union Council Chambers and received critical acclaim.

 Following on from this, Jade was chosen to showcase her play, Laura Bradshaw, at the prestigious Academy Building on Oxford Road.
 The three-night show was a huge success and played to a sold-out audience of staff, students and theatre industry insiders.